Top Red Sox 1B Replacements After Triston Casas Injury

 “Whether Boston is willing to go back to Cron after releasing him just one month ago remains to be seen, but he’d be a solid short-term option for a Red Sox team that hopes to just tread water in Casas’ absence,” Rotman added.

-Cron is a career .260 hitter with 187 home runs and 604 RBIs; all of which are eerily similar to Belt’s stats.
+Cron is a career .260 hitter with 187 home runs and 604 RBIs, all of which are similar to Belt’s stats.

 While neither Belt nor Cron will propel the Red Sox to the top of the AL East, they could help keep Boston’s playoff hopes afloat in the interim.